chirag127/adblock/README.md

 ### AdGuard Tracking Protection List without domains [Subscribe](https://subscribe.adblockplus.org/?location=https://raw.githubusercontent.com/chirag127/adblock/main/Include/AdGuard/ATPWD.txt) [Download](https://raw.githubusercontent.com/chirag127/adblock/main/SP/C.txt)

-#### People using dns blocking don't need to use the complete AdGuard Tracking Protection List as approx 80% rules of the AdGuard Tracking Protection List are domains which are already blocked by AdGuard dns
+#### People using DNS blocking don't need to use the complete AdGuard Tracking Protection List as approx 80% rules of the AdGuard Tracking Protection List are domains which are already blocked by AdGuard DNS.

 ## Disclaimer

-As this is a **personal** filterlist of mine, there maybe some filters that you disagree with and if you do, feel free to click on the **fork** button and make your own list.
+As this is a **personal** filter list of mine, there maybe some filters that you disagree with and if you do, feel free to click on the **fork** button and make your own list.